stanley-gu/standardsCh/chapter.md

 ### RoadRunner

-RoadRunner is a powerful and portable simulation engine that is used in SBW, a resource sharing framework that allows applications to share functionality with each other [@bergmann2006sbw].
-Jarnac and Roadrunner are already included with an SBW installation.
-COPASI and SBML ODE Solver may also be used as simulation engines alongside RoadRunner within SBW [@bergmann2008comparing].

-Instead of interpreting model equations, RoadRunner compiles the model equations dynamically, which results in  much improved performance when compared with traditional simulators.
+RoadRunner is a powerful and portable simulation engine that was originally written in C# for SBW but is now available as a C/C++ library that can be called from other tools.
+RoadRunner works by generating C files containing the equations for the model from a loaded SBML file.
+The C file is compiled and linked at runtime into roadRunner.
+This results in improved performance when compared with traditional interpreter models.
 RoadRunner uses the integrator CVODE and NLEQ for steady state analysis [@cohen1996cvode].
 To further speed up the simulation, the model is separated into a system of independent and dependent variables.
 This separation process is described in detail in [@vallabhajosyula2006conservation].
-Thus, all major operating systems are supported given that RoadRunner only depends on CVODE and NLEQ being available on the platform.
+RoadRunner supports a threaded model where multiple models can be simulated simultaneously on multi-core machines.
+In addition roadRunner has a plugin interface that allows additional functionality to be added by a third-party.
+Most notable are the optimization plugins.
+At its core, roadRunner has the capacity to carry out time course simulations, compute the steady state, carry out sensitivity analysis together with all the usual coefficients as defined in metabolic control analysis [@hofmeyr-nutshell].
+RoadRunner can also linearize the SBML model and perform a frequency analysis on the model.
+RoadRunner is available at <http://code.google.com/p/roadrunnerlib/> and can be compiled on Linux and Windows.
+Developers an access functionality either via the C API or a Python interface.
+COPASI and SBML ODE Solver may also be used as simulation engines alongside RoadRunner within SBW [@bergmann2008comparing].

 ### SBMLSimulator